sass/sass/proposal/color-4-new-spaces-js.d.ts.md

 ### New Constructors

-* If `options.space` is not set, or `space` is a [legacy color space], follow the previous procedure for [construction].
+* Let `constructionSpace` be the result of [Determining Construction Space] with the `options` object passed to the constructor.

-* Otherwise, use the constructor that matches the value of `options.space`.
+* Use the constructor that matches `constructionSpace`.

-[construction]: ../spec/js-api/value/color.d.ts.md#constructor

 #### LAB Channel Constructor